This functionality is available on Onshape's browser, iOS, and Android platforms.

-Using the context menu for a specific part (or group of selected parts) you are able to customize not only the color of the part, but also assign materials (and thereby, a density) as well.
-When you need to control the tessellation (granularity of rendering of parts) for speed or accuracy, use this Appearance dialog also.
+Using the context menu for a specific part (or group of selected parts), feature, or sketch, you are able to customize not only the color of the entity, but also assign materials (and thereby, a density) as well.
+When you need to control the tessellation (granularity of rendering of parts) for speed or accuracy, use this Appearance dialog.

-In a Part Studio you have the ability to customize the color of a part as a whole and also individual faces and features.
-You are also able to assign materials (and thereby, a density) to parts as well.
+In a Part Studio, you have the ability to customize the color of a part as a whole, as well as individual faces, features, and sketches.
+You can also assign materials (and thereby, a density) to parts, faces, features, and sketches.

 Onshape has a predetermined color palette and rotation of color assignments as parts are created.
 (You are also able to assign custom colors to parts, explained below.)